Skip to Main Content

 According to our research, Erie has some of the cheapest average homeowners insurance rates in states where it’s available.
 It also offers guaranteed replacement cost coverage, which aims to give homeowners the total cost to rebuild their homes, regardless of the dwelling limit listed on their policies.
 Another perk that sets Erie apart is its pet coverage — while most providers exclude birds and fish, Erie offers up to $500 in coverage for animals, birds and fish included.
 However, Erie is only available in 12 states, so a homeowners insurance policy through Erie may not be an option for you.

-With three packages available (Standard, Enhanced and Premier), Farmers could be an excellent option for people purchasing their first homeowners policy who don’t want to go through the trouble of crafting custom coverage.
+With three packages available (Standard, Enhanced and Premier), Farmers could be an excellent option for homeowners looking to simplify their insurance buying process by not having to go through the trouble of crafting custom coverage.
 Homeowners can modify these packages further with endorsements like Eco-Rebuild, which would cover the cost of rebuilding a home following a covered loss with more environmentally friendly materials.
 Still, it is important to know that Farmers isn’t available in every state.
 It’s also among the most expensive companies on our list, on average.
 But this company may be worth considering for people looking for a streamlined process when purchasing a homeowners insurance policy.

-If you own a home, you could consider bundling home and auto insurance together with Progressive to take advantage of its multi-policy discount.
-On its website, Progressive advertises that new policyholders can save up to 20 percent when they bundle home and auto together.
-Progressive homeowners insurance is only available in 40 states and its coverage options and add-ons are somewhat limited, but it could still be a great option for people looking to purchase multiple insurance products from the same company.
+Progressive advertises that new policyholders can save up to 20 percent when they bundle home and auto together.
+Progressive homeowners insurance is only available in 40 states and its coverage options and add-ons are somewhat limited, but it could still be a great option for those looking for a new insurer to cover their needs and want to purchase multiple insurance products from the same company.
 Progressive also has some of the lowest average homeowners rates of the companies we analyzed.

 Homeowners who value customer satisfaction